giladdolev/chat/README.md

-This is chat app -not fro production.
+This is chat app - for test only.

 //////////////////////
 How to run the app at  local host :